Jim Curtin: Philadelphia Union

 The Union were unable to build on their 2016 success, finishing with the same record but still missing the playoffs in 2017.
 Curtin was announced to retain his head coach position for the 2018 season.

 Ahead of the 2019 season, Union Sporting Director, Ernst Tanner, announced that Curtin would be retained for the upcoming season on a one-year extension.
 By July of that season, the Union reach first place in the Eastern Conference and hitting the club's best start to a season.
-This success lead to the club announcing Curtin signed a two-year contract extension, to remain head coach through the 2021 season.
+This success led to the club announcing Curtin signed a two-year contract extension, to remain head coach through the 2021 season.

 The 2020 season was the most successful to date for the Union and Curtin's coaching career.
 Despite disruptions from the COVID-19 pandemic, the Union reached the semi-final of the MLS is Back Tournament and went on to won their first trophy finishing top of the league standings and earning the 2020 Supporters' Shield.
 The team's performance over the season earned Curtin his first Sigi Schmid Coach of the Year Award.
 Winning the Supporter's Shield earned the Union their debut in the CONCACAF Champions League, where the Union earned their first international win against Deportivo Saprissa; a victory that marked Curtin's 100th win as head coach of the club.

 On November 7, 2024, after a season in which the Union failed to qualify for the postseason for the first time since 2017, it was announced that the club had parted ways with Curtin.

+Austin FC

+On June 8, 2026, it was announced that Curtin would become coach of Texas-based Austin FC following the conclusion of the 2026 MLS season.